jasonmchugh/musiquelevis/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 2. Bulk edit / Batch update (only in Pro version)

 == Changelog ==

+= 8.23.0 (16.11.2023) =
+* Fix: Minor fixes
+* Update: Pricing page related changes
+* Update: POT file

+= 8.22.0 (09.11.2023) =
+* New: WooCommerce 8.2.2 compatible
+* New: WordPress 6.4.1 compatible
+* New: Support for delete media when any post type record is deleted and if the media is linked with only that post type record (Pro)
+* Fix: 'copy from field' operator not working properly for 'Sale Price' and 'Regular Price' fields in Bulk Edit functionality for WooCommerce Products dashboard (Pro)
+* Update: Code improvements related to Export CSV of stock related data columns for WooCommerce Products
+* Update: Added comments for translations
+* Update: POT file

+= 8.21.0 (03.11.2023) =
+* New: Export CSV of stock related data columns for WooCommerce Products
+* Fix: Category field not working properly in Bulk Edit for WooCommerce Products (Pro)
+* Update: Improvements to 'set to regular price' and 'set to sale price' Bulk Edit actions for WooCommerce Products (Pro)
+* Update: POT file

+= 8.20.0 (27.10.2023) =
+* New: WooCommerce 8.2.1 compatible
+* Fix: Switching from custom views dashboards updating column state for related post type dashboards (Pro)
+* Update: Replaced 'Add Attribute' and 'Remove attribute' with 'Attributes' field for WooCommerce Products in Bulk Edit functionality (Pro)
+* Update: Added 'copy from' option for 'Attributes' in Bulk Edit for WooCommerce Products (Pro)
+* Update: Readme file changes
+* Update: POT file

+= 8.19.0 (13.10.2023) =
+* New: WooCommerce 8.2.0 compatible
+* New: WordPress 6.3.2 compatible
+* Fix: Dashboard combo box CSS related issues
+* Fix: Advanced search operators like 'starts with', 'ends with', etc. not working for 'Tasks' and WooCommerce Product Stock Log dashboard (Pro)
+* Update: Added support for Sorting and Advanced search for some of the product specific columns in WooCommerce Product Stock Log dashboard
+* Update: Code improvements related to Product Stock Log dashboard and success notification for non-background process of 'Bulk Edit', 'Duplicate Records' and 'Delete Records' functionalities (Pro)
+* Update: Improvements for 5-star feedback link and content in plugin meta on the plugin page
+* Update: POT file

 = 8.18.0 (29.09.2023) =
 * New: Added Stock Log dashboard for WooCommerce Products
 * Fix: Stock status, Sale Price and Catalog Visibility columns won't update properly using inline edit functionality in WooCommerce Products dashboard (Lite)